Unpacking Security Scanners for GitHub Actions Workflows: Classification of common security weaknesses in

 \textbf{Excessive Permission Weakness (EPW).} Overprivileged workflows, tokens, jobs, or permissions, create opportunities for privilege escalation attacks.
 If a workflow does not explicitly restrict its \texttt{GITHUB\_TOKEN} permissions, an attacker who gains control of a job via injection or logic flaws can abuse broad permissions to push code, access secrets, or modify critical repository settings.

-\autoref{lst:epi} shows an excerpt of a workflow that grants excessive write permissions to a job, which can let a compromised action or script modify the repository or workflows themselves.
-Since no checksum or signature is verified after retrieval, a tampered artifact could be propagated into later stages, compromising the build or deployment.
+\autoref{lst:epi} shows an excerpt of a workflow that grants excessive write permissions to a job, which can let a compromised action or script modify repository contents or pull requests.
+If a compromised action or script runs in this job, the over-privileged token could be abused to make unauthorized code changes, tamper with pull requests, or facilitate further privilege escalation.

-\textbf{GitHub Runner Compatibility Weakness (GRCW).} This weakness occurs when a workflow references an action, runtime, or workflow construct that is incompatible with the current \ghas environment.
+\textbf{GitHub Runner Compatibility Weakness (GRCW).} This weakness occurs when a workflow references an action, runtime, or workflow construct that cannot be reliably resolved, interpreted, or supported in the current \ghas environment.
 Common root causes include outdated major versions of actions that rely on deprecated language runtimes, as well as unrecognized or renamed workflow keys, contexts, or expressions that do not resolve under the \ghas specification.
-These incompatibilities can cause jobs to fail or be skipped, unintentionally disabling required checks or security steps.
-Attackers can exploit this by introducing changes that downgrade actions or use deprecated constructs, which can cause guardrail jobs to error out or be skipped.
+These incompatibilities, as well as workflow constructs whose behavior remains difficult to resolve or reason about statically, can cause jobs to fail or be skipped, unintentionally disabling required checks or security steps.
+Attackers can exploit this by introducing changes that downgrade actions, use deprecated constructs, or rely on analysis-obscuring patterns, which can cause guardrail jobs to error out or be skipped, or become harder for static security checks to analyze reliably.
 In repositories where such jobs are not strictly required or are marked with \texttt{continue-on-error}, this can lead to the removal of code scanning, permission tightening, or policy checks.
 This, in turn, increases the chance of subsequent abuse.

-In \autoref{lst:gaci}, the condition references \texttt{needs.setup.outputs.src}, but the setup job is undefined, the expression cannot be resolved and causes the job to be skipped due to a structural evaluation error.
+In \autoref{lst:gaci}, the workflow uses \texttt{actions/setup-node@v1}, an outdated action version that relies on a deprecated runtime and is no longer compatible with current GitHub-hosted runners.